-So, my home is on the market, I’m shopping for a new car and roles and responsibilities at work are ever-changing.
+So, my home is on the market, I’m either shopping for a new car or deciding on a suv shipping company to relocate my current car with me, and roles and responsibilities at work are ever-changing.
 But more importantly — the thing I’m scared to even discuss in fear that just mentioning it may ruin it (VOLDEMORT) — a publishing company has expressed initial interest in my second novel.

 I wrote it.

 I’ve been talking about that a bit with friends and family and thought it was only fair to share here too.
 You, my dear blog internet friends far and wide, are the reason the first book did so well.
 (Have I thanked you for that lately?
 Thank you!)
 So, you should be among the first to know that the second may actually be available in your local bookstore.
 Or, if dreams come true — your local bookstore and library.